Rouquier's conjecture and diagrammatic algebra: The structure of the categories

 Now, we induct.
-Since $\eF_i$ is exact, $\eF_iP_{\Bi_{\xi}}$ is filtered by the images under $\eF_i$ of standards, with multiplicity given by counting $\Bi_\xi$-tableaux of a given shape.
-On the other hand, the usual standard filtration is indexed by counting $\Bi_\xi\circ i$-tableaux; thus the kernel $K$ of the map $\eF_iP_{\Bi_\xi}\to \eF_iS_\xi$ is of the expected dimension.
+The module $P_{\Bi_{\xi}}$ has a standard filtration, with multiplicity given by counting $\Bi_\xi$-tableaux of a given shape; those which are not tautological correspond to the kernel of the map $P_{\Bi_{\xi}}\to S_\xi$.
+Since $\eF_i$ is exact, $\eF_iP_{\Bi_{\xi}}$ is filtered by the images under $\eF_i$ of these standards.
+On the other hand, $\eF_iP_{\Bi_{\xi}}$ is still a projective module over a quasi-hereditary algebra, and thus has a canonical standard filtration, which has multiplicities given by the numbers of $\Bi_\xi\circ i$-tableaux of a given shape.
+Thus by the inductive hypothesis, the kernel $K$ of the map $\eF_iP_{\Bi_\xi}\to \eF_iS_\xi$ has a standard filtration where the multiplicities of a given shape correspond to the $\Bi_\xi\circ i$ tableaux which are not a tautological tableau on $\xi$ with a box with entry $s$ added.

-Furthermore, the basis vectors attached to any tableau $\Bi_\xi\circ i$-tableau which isn't the tautological tableau on $\xi$ with one new box added is killed.
-Thus the remaining basis vectors, where $\sT$ is the tautological tableau of $\xi$ with a box added give a basis of $\eF_iS_\xi$.
-Furthermore, we can define a filtration compatible with this basis given by the span $M_h$ of vectors where the new box on $\sT$ is equal to or left of the $h$th addable box.
+The module $\eF_iP_{\Bi_{\xi}}$ also has a cellular basis; the basis vectors are $\CST$, where $\sT$ is a $\Bi_\xi\circ i$-tableau.
+If the entries from $\Bi_\xi$ fit into any shape $\xi'$ other than $\xi$ (necessarily higher in dominance order), this basis vector is killed by the map $\eF_iP_{\Bi_\xi}\to \eF_iS_\xi$.
+Thus, $\eF_iS_\xi$ is spanned by the remaining basis vectors where $\sT$ is the tautological tableau of $\xi$ with a box added; the dimension count above shows that these are a basis.
+Furthermore, we can define a filtration compatible with this basis given by the span $M_h$ of vectors where the new box on $\sT$ is equal to or left of the $h$th addable box; this is a submodule by the cellular multiplication property \ref{eq:cell}.

 This defines the desired filtration, and we have an isomorphism $S_{\xi(h)}(\deg(\sT_h))\to M_h/M_{h+1}$ sending the basis vector $B_{\sS}$ to the basis vector $C_{\sS,\sT_h}$. \end{proof} For simplicity, we let $\delta_h$ denote $\deg(\sT_h)$; is precisely the number of $i$-addable boxes right of the $h$th, minus the number of such which are removable.
 On the other hand, let $\delta^h$ denote the number of $i$-removable boxes {\it left} of the $h$th, minus the number of such which are removable.